 Speech Blubs is proud to announce the addition of Kacy Wickerson CCC-SLP@TeachSpeech LLC to our SLP network!
-We are releasing three videos that give parents handy at-home tips for helping children communicate.
+We are releasing three videos that give parents handy at-home tips for helping young children communicate.

 Speech Therapy Activities for Toddlers at Home